iliaMalinovskii/Metadata_Enhanced_Transformer/README.md

 - Early tests on synthetic data show improved token prediction accuracy
 - Seeks collaboration to apply to real-world benchmarks

+## Motivation
+Transformer base model has to learn and to re-learn many things from scratch.
+Some of these studies are c

 ## How It Works

 This research proposes to enrich Transformer’s input, interim and output representations from the _unidirectional sequence of tokens_ to the _grid of tokens_ (see the illustration below).